hash-bang/Gander/README.md

 * Functionality to switch directories - i.e. toggle between two most recent
 * Screen splitting (VIM style)
 * Multiple image list tabs
-* Pull in images into browse from other folders (similar to 'queue' in music players)
 * Star image - implies view by starred or filter by starred
 * Track image views - Save the last time an image was accessed
 * Thumbnail for folders - 'Set as folder thumbnail' option